weo-edu/khan/Readme.md

 ## Usage

-This package exports two top-level properties, the first is `oauth`, and it is a function that expects a `consumerKey` and returns two curried methods:
+This package exports two top-level properties, `oauth` and `khan`.  `oauth` providers helpers for the OAuth flow, and `khan` wraps some of the actual khan api endpoints.
+Both properties are functions that take the following arguments:

+* `consumerKey` - provided by Khan when you register your application
+* `consumerSecret` - provided by Khan when you register your application
+* `accessToken` (optional) - obtained when the user authorizes your application
+* `tokenSecret` (optional) - obtained when the user authorizes your application (required if using `accessToken`)

+All of these are optional.
+If you pass nothing e.g. `api = require('khan').khan()`, you will only be able to make unauthenticated requests.

 ### `oauth`

-This portion provides some methods to help you with the authentication flow.
+`oauth` returns an object containing two functions:

     * `getRequestToken()` - Returns a promise that resolves to either an error or a request token
     * `getAccessToken(requestToken)` - Returns a promise that resolves to either an error or an access token